uvalib/monorepo/src/sourcesCited.md

 layout: page-layout.njk
 permalink: "sourcesCited.html"
 ---
-## SOURCES AND WORKS CITED
+## SOURCES AND WORKS CITE

-The number of bibliographies and other works that were consulted over the decades in which this work was in progress is very large.
+dThe number of bibliographies and other works that were consulted over the decades in which this work was in progress is very large.
 Only published works that are cited in the bibliography are included.